Skip to content

 Group Sanctions Policy Statement

-• Screening customers and transactions against global sanctions lists issued by the United Nations Security Council (UNSC), the European Union (EU), the United Kingdom (HMT) and the United States (OFAC), as well as against relevant local lists that apply to FAB’s operations in a particular jurisdiction.
+• Screening customers and transactions against global sanctions lists issued by the UNSC, UAE, OFAC, UKHMT and the EU, as well as against relevant local sanctions lists that apply to FAB’s operations in a particular jurisdiction;

 Chevron Down Alt